 Take the time to recycle or compost

-We doubt that family brawl at Disneyland was about the proper way to recycle your Dole Whip cups, but it’s still a conversation worth going viral.
-And many of the larger parks do offer recycling and composting options—Universal Studios, for example, offers color-coded bins for trash, recycling, and compost to help visitors properly discard of waste.
+We doubt that the family brawl at Disneyland was about the proper way to recycle your Dole Whip cups, but it’s still a conversation worth going viral.
+And many of the larger parks do offer recycle and composting options—Universal Studios, for example, offers color-coded bins for trash, recycling, and compost to help visitors properly discard waste.

 Follow up on your visit